 Transparent Data Encryption

 Most Microsoft Customers who implement encryption in SQL Server use Transparent Data Encryption (TDE) as it is the easiest to implement.
 No code changes are required and enabling encryption requires just a few commands from the SQL Server console.
-Let’s look at some of the characteristics of TDE implementation.
+Let’s look at some of the characteristics of a SQL Server TDE implementation.

 TDE involves the encryption of the entire database space in SQL Server.
 There is no need or ability to select which tables or views are encrypted, all tables and views in a database are encrypted at rest (on disk).
 When data is read from disk (or any non-volatile storage) SQL Server decrypts the entire block making the data visible to the database engine.
 When data is inserted or updated the SQL Server database encrypts the entire block written to disk.

-With TDE all of the data in your database is encrypted.
+With SQL Server TDE all of the data in your database is encrypted.
 This means that non-sensitive data is encrypted as well as sensitive data.
 There are advantages and disadvantages to this approach - you expend computing resources to encrypt data that may not be sensitive, but you also avoid mistakes in identifying sensitive data.
 By encrypting everything at rest you are also protected from expansion of regulatory rules about sensitive data protection.